axibase/atsd-api-php/Meters.md

 user-guest = org-none-entities
 ```

-## Enable digest authentication and rewrite module on your apache server
+## Enable Digest Authentication and Rewrite Module on Your Apache Server
 ```bash
 $ sudo a2enmod auth_digest
 $ sudo a2enmod rewrite
 $ sudo service apache2 restart
 ```

-Verify that AllowOverride directive is set to All in Apache configuration file:
+Verify that the `AllowOverride` directive is set to 'All' in the Apache configuration file:
 ```
 <Directory /var/www/>
     Options Indexes FollowSymLinks